lukegniwecki/general-purpose-blockchain/README.md

 # General Purpose Blockchain
-General Purpose Blockchain created as part of a Blockchain course.
+General Purpose Blockchain I have created as part of a Blockchain course.

-# Required
+## Required
 Python 3.6

 Flask: install in terminal